mitchellnw/site/_news/subspace.md

 ---

 New preprint on [Learning Neural Network Subspaces](https://arxiv.org/abs/2102.10472)!
-Please let us know your thoughts or any suggestions / things we've missed.
+Please let us know your thoughts or any suggestions / things we've missed (update: appearing at ICML 2021).